cvat-ai/cvat/site/content/en/docs/manual/basics/attach-cloud-storage.md

     - `Authorization type`:

       - [`Key file`](#create-a-service-account-and-key-file) - you can drag a key file to the area `attach a file` or click on the area to select the key file through the explorer.
+If the environment with the CVAT instance deployed is specify `GOOGLE_APPLICATION_CREDENTIALS` environment variable, then it will be used if you do not attach the key file ([more about `GOOGLE_APPLICATION_CREDENTIALS`](https://cloud.google.com/docs/authentication/getting-started#setting_the_environment_variable)).

       - [`Anonymous access`](#anonymous-access) - for anonymous access, you need to enable public access to bucket.